esper-io/dev-docs/docs/home/console/device-provisioning/imei-or-serial-number-based-provisioning/general-android-users/index.md

 For devices not using Esper Enhanced Android (e.g. stock Android), take the following steps to use IMEI based provisioning.

 In the Esper Console, create a new Device template then **'Edit'** the template and go to **‘Add devices’**.
-Upload the IMEI csv file you have previously prepared.
+Upload the IMEI CSV file you have previously prepared.
 Update the template.
 See more details below:

 [Creating a Template with IMEI](../../../device-template/imei-provisioning-template/index.md)